Table of Contents

 - Unintended Weight Loss: Often accompanied by an increased appetite.

-- Heat Sensitivity: Excessive sweating and feeling uncomfortably hot.
+- Heat Sensitivity and Sweating: Excessive sweating and feeling uncomfortably hot even in cool weather.

-- Anxiety and Tremors: A feeling of being "wired" or having shaky hands.
+- Anxiety and Tremors: A feeling of being "wired," shaky hands, or irritability.

-- Palpitations: Feeling your heart racing or skipping a beat.
+- Palpitations: Feeling your heart racing, pounding, or skipping a beat.

-- Frequent Bowel Movements: The digestive system speeds up.
+- Frequent Bowel Movements: The digestive system speeds up, sometimes leading to diarrhoea.

 The "Neck Check": A Simple At-Home Physical Exam

-While a blood test tells us about the function of the gland, a physical check can tell us about its structure.
-You can perform a "Thyroid Neck Check" at home using just a mirror and a glass of water.
+You can perform a "Thyroid Neck Check" at home using just a mirror and a glass of water to look for structural changes like nodules or a goitre.

 - Locate the Area: Find the area of your neck below the Adam’s apple and above the collarbone.
 This is where your thyroid sits.